gvwilson/sensibleadventures/bookster/bookster.md

 Thomas sighed theatrically.
-"It escapes me, truly, why supposedly educated people believe that magicians can just snap their fingers and set the world right.
-Every spell I might have used would have cost me far more than I was willing to give up, especially with so much mundane help just a few steps away.
-Rushing around and saving people–that's not really what magicians do, you know.
-That kind of thing is better left to the booksters of this world."
+"It escapes me, truly, why supposedly educated people believe that magicians can just snap their fingers and set the world right."

 "Did you tell his last apprentice that too?"
 Erileine asked bitterly.

 Thomas smiled thinly.
-"No.  No, what I told *him* was that if I ever saw him again, I'd put his eyes out with my thumbs."
+"No.  What I told *him* was that if I ever saw him again, I'd put his eyes out with my thumbs."
 He nodded farewell politely and, whistling, went on his way.

 Erileine's anger dissipated as quickly as it had come, leaving her cold and tired.
 She bought a sausage on a stick and a strip of flat